foraging-mjg/raw-data-and-preprocessing/docs/001-37-number-of-revisits-grand-analysis.md

 ## First round of aggregation

 When someone visits more than one tree to get the next fruit, there is more than one row for that basket.
-Because we intend to turn the logical `is_a_revisit` into a count of revisits broken down by trial and basket, we want to turn those multiple rows into one row, and add up any revisits that took place in those mutliple rows so that all the single rows in the new df will now represent a count of revisits for the cell of the design that is represented in that row, and no cell of the design will have more than one row.
+Because we intend to turn the logical `is_a_revisit` into a count of revisits broken down by trial and basket, we want to turn those multiple rows into one row, and add up any revisits that took place in those multiple rows so that all the single rows in the new df will now represent a count of revisits for the cell of the design that is represented in that row, and no cell of the design will have more than one row.

 ```r